Skip to Content

 Proteins

-As I shared above, the characteristic of Hu Tieu Nam Vang recipe is the variations.
-Feel free to change them to their favorite toppings.
+As I shared above, the characteristic of the Hu Tieu Nam Vang recipe is the flexibility.
+Feel free to change the toppings to your favorite ones.

 Vegetables